JUG Ru Group

 Ivan Krylov is a JVM developer for the last 15 years.
 Ivan specialises in JIT compiler infrastructure and AOT compilation.

-Anton is a Developer Advocate at JetBrains.
-Working with TeamCity and IntelliJ IDEA.
-Programming in Java and Kotlin.
+Anton is a Developer Advocate at JetBrains in the Kotlin project and "Razbor poletov" podcast resident.
 Professional interests include programming languages, middleware, and developer tooling.

 List of his main interests includes dynamic languages on JVM (Nashorn project) and Java EE, as well as all Spring Framework's infrastructure.
 He is into experimental Java projects.